jaredririe/backendology/drafts/distributed-systems-building-blocks.md

 Deduplicating requests for the same value is an example of collapsed forwarding:

 > Imagine there is a request for the same data (let's call it littleB) across several nodes, and that piece of data is not in the cache.
-If that request is routed thought the proxy, then all of those requests can be collapsed into one, which means we only have to read littleB off disk once
+If that request is routed through the proxy, then all of those requests can be collapsed into one, which means we only have to read littleB off disk once

 Individual requests may experience more latency in order to accomplish collapsed forwarding because they are slightly delayed to be grouped with similar requests.